Maritime-Robotics-Student-Society/blog/_posts/articles/2018-03-19-Connecting the WiFi dongle.md

 For our first attempt, we soldered 2 metre long wires directly to the USB pins of the dongle and connected the other ends to a cut USB cable, which was plugged into the Raspberry Pi.
-We were not able to detect the WiFi dongle and when it plugged into a laptop, it was showing as an unreconginesd USB device.
+We were not able to detect the WiFi signal and when plugged into a laptop, it was showing as an unreconginesd USB device.
 Not even shortening the wires helped, the WiFi was still not showing up.
-We decided that soldering directly to the WiFi dongle was a bad idea, so for our second attempt we soldered a female USB plug to the long wires, into which the dongle was plugged in as well.
+We decided that soldering directly to the WiFi dongle was a bad idea, so for our second attempt we soldered a female USB plug to the long wires, into which the dongle was plugged in.
 Connecting this setup to a laptop did not work again.
 It was still showing up as an unrecognised device, but when tested with an USB mouse, everything seemed to work just fine.
 The cursor on the screen was in fact moving, and we couldn't observe any difference when we connected the mouse directly to the laptop.